gabrielghost/WDI_PROJECT_2/monzo_heatmap/WDI PROJECT 2 - MONZO HEATMAP.md

 AIMS

+- Tidy up the flow in general and work out the best way of managing server side and client side functions.

-I intend to polish the login part - functionally at least so that another person with a dev account may load up their information into the site - ready for the presentation on Wednesday.
+- I intend to polish the login part - functionally at least so that another person with a dev account may load up their information into the site - ready for the presentation on Wednesday.
 This shouldn't be too difficult and I'm almost there with it already.

+- Have top 5 places, ordered by total spend

+- Explore the possibility of multiple heatmaps for different genres